Kim Fowley: The Runaways 1975–1978

 Fowley had an idea for assembling an all-female rock band in a time when, according to guitarist Joan Jett, "there were no young girls at all playing guitar or any sort of instruments."
-In early 1975, Fowley met songwriter Kari Krome at a party held for Alice Cooper, who has stated that the idea for an all-female rock band originated from her, and was initially dismissed by Fowley.
-Krome met Joan Jett and brought her to Fowley.
+In early 1975, Fowley met songwriter Kari Krome at a party held for Alice Cooper, put her on salary, and had her begin looking for female performers.
+Krome met Jett and brought her to Fowley.
 Jett successfully auditioned for Fowley by playing ukulele to a Sweet album, and picked up rhythm guitar as her instrument.
 Soon afterward, Fowley met Sandy West in the parking lot of the Rainbow Bar and Grill, who agreed to play drums.
 Fowley had Jett rehearse with West at the latter's home in Huntington Beach, and auditioned the pair on the telephone to music journalist Ritchie Yorke.
 He then turned to two radio stations to advertise for further auditions, which brought bassist Micki Steele (later of The Bangles) and guitarist Lita Ford to the group.
 Steele left due to creative differences, and was replaced by Jackie Fox, whom Fowley colleague Rodney Bingenheimer found in the parking lot of the West Hollywood nightclub the Starwood.
 Just before adding Fox, Fowley and Jett discovered Cherie Currie at the teen nightclub The Sugar Shack and brought her in as lead vocalist for the group.

 Fowley touted the new group The Runaways as "an all girl answer to Grand Funk," and the band signed to Kim Fowley Productions for management in September 1975.
 The lineup of Jett, West, and Steele made its live debut at the Whisky a Go Go September 28–29, opening for the newly reformed Hollywood Stars.

 Phonogram/Mercury Records' West Coast director of A&R Denny Rosencrantz agreed to sign The Runaways on December 12, 1975.
 The band finished their debut album The Runaways in May 1976.
 The album is listed as "Produced and directed by Kim Fowley", and gives Fowley arrangement and numerous songwriting credits.
 Mercury released the album in June 1976 to an initial position of No. 188 on the Cash Box top albums chart, favorable reviews, and numerous radio and album adds, as well as sales of 70,000 units.

 The Runaways were the subject of a writeup in People magazine in September 1976.
 A week later, Fowley severed his ties with the band, and forfeited his rights, titles, claims and merchandising ownership to Mercury Records.
 Mercury refused to accept Fowley's stakehold in the band and turned it back to him the following week.
 Fowley and the band reconciled in November, and returned to the studio to record their followup album Queens of Noise.
-The album was released in December 1976, was co-produced by Fowley and Earl Mankey, and again co-credited Fowley for arrangements and songwriting.
+The album was released in December 1976, was co-produced by Fowley and Earle Mankey, and again co-credited Fowley for arrangements and songwriting.